jdevfullstack-tutorials/display-resolution-review/README.md

 with the iMac 21.5",
 that's 4k Retina Display,
 knowing that we really need that.
-Plus there are two extra external monitors, 19.5" 1080p and a smart TV 42" 1080p.
+Plus, there are two extra external monitors, 19.5" 1080p and a smart TV 42" 1080p.